metayeti/YABS.js/HOWTO.md

  * Copyright (c) 2023 Big Corp */
 ```

-Variable names are completely arbitrary and can be anything as long as they match the JSDoc tags in the sourcefile.
+Variable names are arbitrary and can be anything as long as they match the JSDoc tags in the sourcefile.
 They are required to be one single word without spaces and they are case-sensitive.

 `$YEAR$` is a special variable that outputs the current year.

-If we use the shared `"headers"` entry in the build instructions file, the variables we use will be relative to the individual scripts that use them.
+If we used the shared `"headers"` entry in the build instructions file (and then pointed to it with `"use_header"`), then the variables we use will be relative to individual scripts that use them.
 This means that every script that uses those headers has to include the matching JSDoc tags, and the values can vary from one another.

+If we use a bundle, all scripts in the bundle will be scanned for values and the last read has priority and overwrites any previously read.

 ### 5.3.
 Output filenames and compile options

-You can use a custom output source filename by adding the `"output_file"` entry into `"sources"` entry.
+We can use a custom output source filename by adding the `"output_file"` entry into `"sources"` entry.

 Note that `"output_file"` needs to always specify the relative directory you want it to output to (this is to prevent ambiguity in cases where we wish to output the file into a different directory).
 A good rule of thumb to follow is that when your `"file"` value includes relative paths, then so should the `"output_file"` value.